 Everybody must continue to make reading at home a priority.
-You should be setting aside adequate time almost every evening and weekend to read and enjoy your school reading book.
+You should be setting aside adequate time almost every evening and weekend to read and enjoy your school reading book – at the very least, 3 times per week.
 Be sure to raise questions about what you are reading and you should welcome discussion with your family to chat about your book.
-Lots of you are using your planners wonderfully and using them as a tool to stay organised, record your reading and carry out reflections about your learning – well done.
-Everybody must ensure that you continue to use your planners properly.
-Remember, you must ask an adult to sign your planner each week so they too can look over your reading records.
+In Year 6 especially, you must use your planners properly and use them as a tool to stay organised, record your reading and carry out reflections about your learning.

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
 Planners are to be signed by parents/carers for every Monday.